A Eurail pass guide for travel across Europe by Train

-The average price for a single country is $150 and the prices go up from there when more countries are added on.
-A popular combination of 4 countries is France, Germany, Italy and Switzerland with prices starting at $309.
-The pass allows 10 flexible days of travel which can be used over a 2-month period.
+The average price for a single country is $144 and the prices go up from there when more countries are added on.
+The costs for a Global Pass start at $453.
+This allows 10 flexible days of travel which can be used over a two-month period and typically fits travel up to 11 destinations.
 You are also allowed to take multiple trains a day, so you never have to worry about limiting yourself to only one train a day.

 Additional Fees and Pricing*

 If you plan on traveling on a high-speed train there are important reservations and additional fees that you must be aware of.
 Spain’s high-speed rail, AVE requires you to reserve your seat either through their reservation service online on the Eurail website or at the train station.
 However, there’s a possibility the train will be full during busy times, which is why it’s recommended to make reservations beforehand.
 1st class seats are $25 and 2nd class seats are $10.

 For France’s high-speed train, TGV seat reservations are required but the price is included in the ticket price, no additional fee is needed.